Louisiana Section 8 Housing

 Here are some examples of the income limits for different family sizes and regions in Louisiana, based on 2022 figures:

-It's important to note that these income limits are subject to change each year and may also vary by program or housing authority.
+These income limits are subject to change each year and may also vary by program or housing authority.
 Applicants should check with their local housing authority or HUD office for the most up-to-date income limits in their area.

 Fair Market Rents for Section 8 Housing in Louisiana